-As suggested in the marketing strategies, an effective way of forging such partnerships is to establish industry working groups.
-Empowering these industry working groups is essential if they are not to become 'talk shops' that will die through inaction.
-We suggest therefore that these groups be recognised as special task forces appointed by the cabinet and charged with the responsibility to exercise oversight and co-ordinate the implementation of the marketing strategies for their sectors.
-They need not be formally constituted and the BIDC can act as their secretariat.
-Nor do they need to have control over public funds: the public resources required can be provided through the appropriate government agency; BIDC or the BTA.
+As suggested in the marketing strategies, an effective way of forging such partnerships is to create an export services working group that can draw together the key actors in each of the six sub-sectors.
+Empowering this group is essential if it is not to become a 'talk shop' that will die through inaction.
+We suggest therefore that the group be recognised as a special task force appointed by the cabinet and charged with the responsibility to exercise oversight and co-ordinate the implementation of the marketing strategies for the sectors.
+It need not be formally constituted and the NDC can act as its secretariat.
+Nor does it need to have control over public funds: the public resources required can be provided through the appropriate government agency; NDC or the SLTB.
 This will avoid the need to establish new organisational structures with attendant administrative overheads and bureaucracy.
+The composition of the export services working group should comprise: